Chapter One: First Sight

-“Thanks, babe,” Dustin said, then sat back in his seat.
+“Thanks, babe,” Dustin said as he sat back in his seat.

-Lyvia was so intrigued by what was happening on the ice that she didn’t hear the brothers asking for their beer.
-She saw Raj’s number on the back of one of the jerseys and watched in fascination as he slammed the same man against the glass across the ice from them.
+Lyvia was so intrigued by what was happening on the ice that she didn’t hear the brothers ask for their beer.
+She saw Raj’s number on the back of a jersey and watched in fascination as he slammed the same man against the glass again.
 Her eyes were glued to him, and she couldn’t pull away.

 “Lyvia?!”
 Shar called out, but Lyvia didn’t hear her.

-Raj and the same man skated on the ice towards her, and her heart pounded in her ears.
+Raj and the same man skated toward Lyvia.
+Her heart pounded in her ears.
 The man slammed Raj into the glass right in front of Lyvia, and she jumped.
 When Raj looked at her, time froze.
 She dropped the tray of beers and didn’t hear the Kraftman brothers’ screams of rage.

-Dustin watched the two then chuckled.
-“They’re screwed.
+Dustin watched the two and chuckled.
+“They’re screwed.”

 “Mine,” Lyvia found herself saying at the same time as Raj.